bistro-its-berkeley/BISTRO-Starter-Kit/docs/FAQ.md

 <details>
 <summary><strong>Nothing is happening!
 Is the simulation stuck?</strong></summary>
 <br>
 Most likely not!
-You will have probably seen a validation error if your inputs do not match the schema specified in <link_to_schema>.
+You will have probably seen a validation error if your inputs do not match the schema specified [here](docs/Which-inputs-should-I-optimize.md).
 In this case, the simulation should end immediately and a “Failed” indicator will appear on the “Submissions” tab next to this submission.
-You may examine beamLog.out and validation-errors.out files to determine the source of the error.
+You may examine `beamLog.out`and `validation-errors.out` files to determine the source of the error.
 </details><br>

 <details>
 <summary><strong>How can I maximize use of compute resources available to me?</strong></summary>
 <br>
-Consider using the “1k”-scenario to get started.
+Consider using the “1k”-scenario to get started, currently running a 15k simulation without accessibility analysis will take from 5 to 10 mins for a single iteration, a detailed chart with estimated running time for development is listed under the next question.

 <details>
 <summary><strong>A simulation run takes way too long!
 Why?
 How can I make the simulation run more quickly?
 What is the maximum performance that I can expect?</strong></summary>